 1924- Marcus Loew of the Loew's theater chain buys Metro Pictures and combines them with Sam Goldwyn and Louis B. Mayer’s studio to form Metro Goldwyn Mayer.

-1931- Vaudeville dancer James Cagney became a tough guy movie star when the Howard Hawk’s film The Public Enemydebuted.
+1931- Dancer James Cagney became a tough guy movie star when the Howard Hawk’s film The Public Enemydebuted.
 “I wish you wuz a wishing well… so I could tie a bucket to ya and sink ya!”

 1938 - Radio quiz show "Information Please!"debuts on NBC Blue Network.

 1941- The Looney Toon Lockout.
-Producer Leon Schlesinger tries to forestall the unionization of his Bugs Bunny cartoonists by locking them out.
-After a week he relents and recognizes the cartoonist guild.
+Producer Leon Schlesinger tried to forestall the unionization of his Bugs Bunny cartoonists by locking them out.
+After a week he relented and signed a contract with the cartoonist guild.
 Chuck Jones called it “our own little six-day war.”

 1967 – Bob Dylan's 1965 UK Tour is released as film "Don't Look Back"